ream88/docker.local/README.md

 # docker.local

-This is the setup for my Raspberry Pi ~~Zero W~~ 3B (turns out the ARMv6 architecture is not supported by [LinuxServer](https://linuxserver.io) anymore) running on `docker.local`.
-At the moment its only purpose is running as a Docker host for various services including:
+The following configuration is for my Raspberry Pi 3B, which operates on `docker.local`.
+Currently, its primary function is to serve as a Docker host for a range of services, which include:

 ## Services